Uzbekistan Uncovered

 Itinerary

-Day 1 : Start Tashkent; City Tour
+Day 1 : Start Tashkent

-The adventure begins at our hotel in Tashkent.
-In the afternoon, we start our sightseeing of this Central Asian capital.
-This includes visiting Independence Square, which is flanked by public buildings and water fountains, and the Old City, home to mausoleums and bazaar.
+Late morning, we explore this Central Asian capital, which includes visiting Independence Square, which is flanked by public buildings and water fountains, and the Old City, home to mausoleums and a bazaar.
 Tashkent was largely destroyed by earthquakes in the 1960s and was rebuilt in true Soviet style with pleasant leafy boulevards and lots of fountains to cool the summer heat.
 There are also very interesting museums and mosques.
+This evening, we enjoy dinner at a local restaurant before returning to our hotel.

-Accommodation: Gabrielle Hotel or Milan Hotel (or similar)
+Classic accommodation: Gabrielle International Hotel or Milan Hotel (or similar)

 Meals Included: Breakfast

-Accommodation: Malika Khiva Hotel or Malika Kheivak (or similar)
+Classic accommodation: Ideal Hotel or Malika Prime (or similar)

 Meals Included: Breakfast